obiwanjacobi/vst.net/Source/Code/readme.md

 * VS clean (target) should also delete the 'deploy' folder.
 Current task does not work.
 * VS Deploy (Configuration Manager): can we switch on that for vstnet deploy?
 * VS Project Template automate creation of zip. https://github.com/sayedihashimi/template-sample https://www.youtube.com/watch?v=GDNcxU0_OuE https://www.youtube.com/watch?v=rZFIbbxsGmc

 * Resize UI window/controls when host-frame resizes.
-* Plugin without Replacing crashes vsthost tring to call accumulating the plugin does not implement.
+* Plugin without Replacing crashes vsthost ?tring to call accumulating the plugin does not implement.
 * Reported: Adding NAudio to a plugin fails to produce a deploy folder?

 ## Refactor wishes